Here Are 5 Ways to Get Amazon Prime for Free

 An Amazon Prime membership makes it even more convenient.
 Perks include not just faster shipping but also access to free e-books, music, file storage and more, as we detail in “These Are the 8 Best Benefits of Amazon Prime.”

 While the convenience is great, the cost of membership may give you pause.
-On Feb.
-3, the online retailer announced it’s raising the price of an annual Prime membership from $119 to $139.
-For monthly subscribers, the cost is going from $12.99 to $14.99, CNBC reports.
+The online retailer raised the price of an annual Prime membership from $119 to $139 in February 2022.
+For monthly subscribers, the cost rose from $12.99 to $14.99, CNBC reports.

-If you want to pay less but still enjoy the convenience of Amazon Prime, there are a few ways to get a free membership.
+It’s likely to be a while yet until the next price hike, if the company sticks to the current pattern — probably in 2026.
+But it’s still a hefty subscription.
+If you want to pay less but still enjoy the convenience of Amazon Prime, there are a few ways to get a free or discounted membership.

 1. Get a free trial